amdaza/Scoop-iOS-Client/README.md

 # Scoop-iOS-Client
-Tool to manage scoops from your iPhone
+Tool to manage scoops from your iPhone, using Azure for Cloud Computing